arnav-patil-12/arnav-patil-12.github.io/content/class-notes.md

 draft = false
 +++

-On this page, I've curated a collection of my course notes.
-These course notes are mainly final exam review or transcribed textbook/lecture notes.
-While **none of these notes are a full representation of the course**, I found them incredibly helpful over the course of the semester, or in preparation for assessments.
+On this page, I've curated a collection of course notes.
+These notes are mainly final exam review or transcribed textbook/lecture notes.
+I hope you find them as helpful or insightful as I did while preparing for assessments!

 Last Update: ECE110 lec notes uploaded & cross-linked to text notes.